 There are no stairs in the step between the bow deck and the central deck.
 I wonder if it’s time to begin using etched parts if I care about such things.
 It seems to be difficult, so I do not care about full etched parts.
 I like to attach handrails and only do it every time.
 Next time I will try harder etched parts.

 I made a mistake on the installation position of the 11 m motorboat and fixed it after painting.
 To make matters worse, when changing the position of one piece of the davit, flying from tweezers and lost.
-It became the first lost parts this year.
-Prevention of lost parts is one of the objectives of this year’s modeling, last year I lost some parts while Tomcat and Mirage building and had trouble making the parts from putty.
+It became the first lost part this year.
+Prevention of lost parts is one of the objectives of this year’s modeling, last year I lost some parts while Tomcat and Mirage were building and had trouble making the parts from putty.
 So I wanted to be careful, but I am working comfortably listening to the radio It occurred again.

 Probably, I thought that the destroyer Hatuharu which I left in the making process is having many photo-etched parts, I processed it a bit and arranged the appearance.
 I searched the room quite a lot, but I could not find the parts I freed with tweezers.
 It is mysterious.
 A little bit more was completed.